 Some people may think a window is just a window.
 That’s like saying a coat is a coat.
 While it’s technically true, you wouldn’t want to walk out into a Wisconsin blizzard with the same sort of coat you might wear while walking your dog in Florida.
 It’s the same thing with windows, but unlike a coat, you can’t tell just from looking at them how efficient or not efficient they are.

-The federal stimulus package which covers window and doors purchased and installed through 2010, allows you to receive back 30% of the cost of your new windows up to $1500 as a tax credit as long as they meet two simple requirements.
-First they must have a u-factor no higher than .30 and a SHGC (Solar Heat Gain Coefficient) of no more than .30
+The federal stimulus package which covers windows and doors purchased and installed through 2010, allows you to receive back 30% of the cost of your new windows up to $1500 as a tax credit as long as they meet two simple requirements.
+First, they must have a u-factor no higher than .30 and an SHGC (Solar Heat Gain Coefficient) of no more than .30